devtron-labs/devtron/manifests/README.md

-this repo holds manifest and scripts used for devtron installation
+this repo holds manifest and scripts used for Devtron installation

 for usages instruction please refer our [documentation](https://docs.devtron.ai/setup/install)